What Are Chronic Hiccups?

 Thoracic and abdominal pain

-Repetitive contractions of the diaphragm and intercostal muscles cause persistent myalgia and thoracic and abdominal discomfort.
+Repetitive diaphragm and intercostal contractions cause persistent myalgia and thoracic and abdominal discomfort.

 4. 04